 The R2s are new for the 2017 year.
 Though they are somewhat similar to the old RLs which are no longer made.

 Though definitely not exactly the same as the RLs (the most obvious difference being the highback) and, in my opinion, the R2s are a definite improvement on the RLs – which were nice bindings but the R2s are just that bit better.

 Check out the breakdown of the score in the table below.

 Overall the R2s are great freestyle bindings that also have the response to be able to ride all-mountain when you feel the need.

-They are one of the better freestyle bindings on the market, IMO, and would possibly be the best (or at least very close to) if they had better shock absorption.
+They are one of the better freestyle bindings on the market, IMO, and would have definitely made my top 5, if they had better shock absorption.